Schaitu2002/-AUTOMATED-REPORT-GENERATION/README.md

 Educational or training platforms for healthcare tech students

 ## OUTPUT:
-A separate PDF file for each patient with:,
+A separate PDF file for each patient with:
-Patient info (ID, Name, Age),
+Patient info (ID, Name, Age)
-A table of lab tests with:,
+A table of lab tests with:
 Test name,
 Result,
 Unit,